tgvashworth/ServiceWorker-Polyfill/README.md

 1. Page requests something from *local origin*
 2. Proxy redirects to ServiceWorker server
 3. ServiceWorker worker which generates response
-4. ServiceWorker might go to the *network origin*, pretending to be the *local origin*
+4. ServiceWorker might go to the *network origin*, pretending to be the page
 5. ServiceWorker server returns response to page

 ### Starting it up